nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc3xx_mbedcrypto.rst

 PSA driver integration
 ======================

-Starting from version 0.9.13, the nrf_oberon library contains a companion library that provides PSA driver integration for select features.
+Starting from version 0.9.13, the nrf_cc3xx_mbedcrypto library contains a companion nrf_cc3xx_platform library that provides access to low-level CryptoCell APIs.
-This must be used with the :ref:`nrf:nrf_security`.
+Both must be used through the :ref:`nrf:crypto_drivers_cc3xx` in the |NCS|.

 Supported features
 ------------------